Clinical-Genomics/genmod/docs/commands/annotate-models.md

    -p, --processes INTEGER         Define how many processes that should be use
                                    for annotation.
    --silent                        Do not print the variants.
-   -w, --whole_gene                If compounds should be checked over the
-                                   whole gene.
    -k, --keyword TEXT              What annotation keyword that should be used
                                    when
                                    searching for features.